Tony Sansone: Theater, film, businessman

 In the mid-1920s, Sansone began studying dance as an exercise.
 He was selected by Alexandre Gavrilov to perform in "Ballet Moderne" which debuted on April 10, 1928.
 He also toured with Polish-Yugoslavian ballet dancer Desha Podgorska.
 His dance career was cut short by a knee accident, but the training influenced his style of posing.

-From 1928 to 1929, Sansone performed in David Belasco's elaborate sci-fi theater production of "Mima."
-The show ran for 180 performances before being closed down due to money problems.
+From 1928 to 1929, Sansone performed in David Belasco's elaborate sci-fi theater production of Mima.
+The show ran for 180 performances.

 Among the spectators of "Mima" was photographer Edwin F. Townsend.
 Townsend took a great interest in Sansone and began photographing him in 1929.
-He went on to become Sansone's principal photographer.
+He became Sansone's principal photographer.

-In 1929, Sansone got a small part in director John W. Harkrider's Glorifying the American Girl which co-starred Eddie Cantor.
-But like competitive bodybuilding, Sansone never pursued acting as a career.
+In 1929, Sansone got a small part in director John W. Harkrider's Glorifying the American Girl, which co-starred Eddie Cantor.
+Like competitive bodybuilding, Sansone never pursued acting as a career.

 Sansone owned and operated three gyms (which he referred to as "body culture studios") in New York City.
-(Bodybuilder Steve Reeves was among his customers.)
+Bodybuilder Steve Reeves was among his customers.

 Physique

 Tony Sansone stood 6 feet tall and weighed 185 lbs.
 His muscles were highly defined but did not display the massive bulkiness common in modern bodybuilding.
 Sansone, in fact, took no interest in measurements, preferring a look that was more slender and flexible.
 His training included weightlifting, running, swimming, and gymnastics.
 Sansone was especially strong in parallel bar work.

 Sansone was photographed mainly in the nude, and was celebrated for his creative posing.
 Although naturally tan, Sansone enhanced his "bronze" look with body makeup.
 Charles Atlas called him "The Most Beautiful Man in America."
-Physical-culture historian David Gentle has said, "If Sansone had been born in Greek antiquity, he would have been immortalized as a god."
+Physical-culture historian David Gentle said "If Sansone had been born in Greek antiquity, he would have been immortalized as a god."

 Later life

-Tony Sansone retired from the gym business after thirty years.
+Tony Sansone retired from the gym business after 30 years.
 He went on to do volunteer work, especially teaching underprivileged children.

-Sansone died January 13, 1987, after a five-year struggle with colon cancer.
+Sansone died on January 13, 1987, after a five-year struggle with colon cancer.